Click here to share your comments.

 O’Farrell’s portrayal of the plague in 1595, describes the journey of a cabin boy who touches a monkey carrying an infected flea whilst ashore in Alexandria, setting the scene for this tragedy.
 From fleas to rats, who reach every port, the plague makes its way to London and then Stratford via a much awaited parcel of exotic glass beads.
 Mirroring the deadly Covid-19 virus, the timing of this release and the beautifully story-telling is extraordinary.

 O’Farrell has a wonderful style of writing which is magnetic and compelling.
 Hamnet's death is well documented and naturally his play Hamlet as well as his other tragedies came about as a way of expressing his grief.
 O’Farrell gives us her version of Agnes’s story.
 It is moving and heart-rendering.
-When you have finished the book you need a moment to reflect and when you next see the play Hamlet, it will perhaps give you a further dimension and richness to the tragedy.
+When you have finished the book you need a moment to reflect and when you next get the chance to see the play Hamlet, it will perhaps give you a further dimension and richness to the tragedy.

 Just as Shakespeare’s writing continues to be performed with such relevance, O’Farrell has produced a story that is definitely a book of the moment and a book of our time.

 * Hamnet and Hamlet are in fact the same name and were interchangeable in the 16th & 17th century.